 - CthulhuTech: Sorcery is taught as a science in universities, while Parapsychics are some sort of mutation or other special ability subject to a Mutant Draft Board.

-- Warhammer 40K: While all magic stems from the same source (psychic powers derived from the Warp), some factions believe they come from a separate source, such as the Sororitas' faith-based miracles and the Space Wolves' rune magic (which they believe involves channeling the spirits of their homeworld).
+- The Warp is the source of power for supernatural powers, whether you look at it as psychic or magic.
+The "other" sources mimic the effect without the corrupting influence and risk of the Warp.
+Tyranids draw power from the Hive Mind (which is psychic), Orks draw power from their own WAAAGH! field (which is psychic, but looks like magic), the Sororitas' have faith-based miracles (which is confirmed to be close to magic), and the Space Wolves's rune magic which they believe involves channeling the spirits of their homeworld (which they think is magic, but is mostly psychic).
 In the latter's case, some of the higher-ups know perfectly well they're using Warp sorcery, but keep up the pretense anyway because nobody's about to question them and it's good for morale, especially when fighting Warpspawn.

 - In Shadowrun, psychics are a form of mage who simply believe that their powers are different, similar to the difference between Hermetic Mages and Shamans.
 Technomancers, on the other hand, are able to access the matrix without using technology and have abilities that function like programs but are learned like spells.

-- There're some Fighting Games in which magic and psychics coexist as powers for different characters, if well the latter is most prominent, the former also appears in certain characters.
-A good example is The King of Fighters: Maximum Impact series, in which there's the classic psychic of the series, Athena Asamiya, but there'e a couple of magicians that interact with her: the Bears sisters, Mignon and Ninon, both are magic users but they manage white and black magic, respectively.
+- In the The King of Fighters: Maximum Impact series, there's the classic psychic of the series, Athena Asamiya, but there's a couple of magicians that interact with her: the Beart sisters, Mignon and Ninon; both are magic users but they manage white and black magic, respectively.

 - In Homestuck the psychic powers of the various alien castes is a normal and accepted part of life, and is purely genetic.
 Magic, however, is power lent to whoever is willing (and foolish enough) to make a Deal with the Devil with a demon or Eldritch Abomination, and is either dismissed as fake or seen as utterly terrifying.